Joe's Apartment: Production

 John Payson originally created the short film Joe's Apt. in 1992, which aired on MTV as filler in-between commercial breaks.
 Payson said he was inspired by a 1987 short film called Those Damn Roaches and the 1987 Japanese film Twilight of the Cockroaches, the latter crossing hand-drawn animation and live action.
 After the short received a CableACE Award, MTV executives were impressed enough to discuss producing a feature adaptation with Payson.
 In 1993, MTV made a deal with Geffen Pictures during development to produce films based on the network's properties and release them through Warner Bros.
 While Joe's Apartment was put into production with a $13 million budget, a feature film adaptation of Beavis and Butt-Head was also put into development.

-Joe's Apartment was the first feature film Blue Sky Studios was involved in, having produced company logos and animated commercials before.
-Under Chris Wedge's supervision, Blue Sky produced computer-animated sequences of the cockroaches.
+Joe's Apartment was the first feature film Blue Sky Studios was involved in, having previously produced company logos and animated commercials.
+Under Chris Wedge's supervision, Blue Sky produced animated sequences of the cockroaches.
 The film also blended them with scenes of puppetry, real cockroaches, and stop-motion animation (including the TV roach porn).
 Executives at 20th Century Fox were impressed enough with Joe's Apartment to acquire Blue Sky, and eventually the studio became a feature-animation company.

 Reception

 Even with the enthusiastic billing as "MTV's first feature movie" and the support of the company, Joe's Apartment was a box office failure when it opened on July 26, 1996.
-Opening to 1,512 theaters but earning a dismal $1.8 million, the film closed all screenings in the middle of August and finished with only $4.6 million.
+Opening in 1,512 theaters but earning a dismal $1.8 million, the film closed all screenings in the middle of August and finished with only $4.6 million.
 Warner sold distribution rights for later MTV Film productions back to MTV's parent company, Viacom, not long after.